Does Weed Help Your Sex Drive? What the Research Shows

 5 Ways Cannabis Supports Sex Drive

-1. Reduces cortisol and performance anxiety.
+- Reduces cortisol and performance anxiety.
 THC activates CB1 receptors in the amygdala, dampening the brain's threat-response circuitry.
-Cortisol is the primary chemical inhibitor of female desire; lowering it creates space for arousal to emerge naturally.
-(Cuttler et al. — PMID 30655090)
+Cortisol is a major chemical inhibitor of female desire; lowering it creates space for arousal to emerge naturally.
+(Kasman et al., 2020 - PMID 32713800)

-2. Quiets intrusive thinking.
-For women with responsive desire — where arousal follows stimulation rather than preceding it — mental noise is the primary intimacy barrier.
-Cannabis has documented effects on reducing self-referential thought loops, allowing present-moment focus.
-This is why many women describe cannabis as the thing that gets their head out of the way.
-(Lynn et al. — PMID 30835471)
+- Quiets intrusive thinking.
+For women with responsive desire, where arousal follows stimulation rather than preceding it, mental noise is the primary intimacy barrier.
+In survey research most people who used cannabis with sex reported relaxing more (69.8%) and focusing better (50.5%), getting their head out of the way.
+(Wiebe & Just, 2019 - PMID 31447385)

-3. Heightens tactile and sensory sensitivity.
+- Heightens tactile and sensory sensitivity.
 The endocannabinoid system modulates sensory processing, including pain and pleasure pathways.
-Low-dose THC appears to amplify pleasurable sensation without the numbing effect associated with alcohol.
-(Kasman et al. — PMID 32213226)
+In one survey 74.3% of people reported greater sensitivity to touch with cannabis, without the numbing effect associated with alcohol.
+(Wiebe & Just, 2019 - PMID 31447385)

-4. Increases sexual frequency at the population level.
-Population data consistently links cannabis use to more frequent sex — not just better-reported sex.
+- Increases sexual frequency at the population level.
+Population data consistently links cannabis use to more frequent sex, not just better-reported sex.
 The mechanism likely combines reduced inhibition, improved mood, and lower barriers to initiating.
-(Sun & Eisenberg — PMID 29189088)
+(Sun & Eisenberg, 2017 - PMID 29110804)

-5. Reduces inhibition without anesthesia.
-Unlike alcohol, which reduces inhibition by numbing the nervous system, cannabis at low doses lowers emotional guardrails while preserving — and sometimes enhancing — sensory acuity.
+- Reduces inhibition without anesthesia.
+Unlike alcohol, which reduces inhibition by numbing the nervous system, cannabis at low doses lowers emotional guardrails while preserving, and sometimes enhancing, sensory acuity.
 You are more present, not less.
 This is the core value proposition for intimate use.
-(Bhatt et al. — PMID 28982486)
+(Wiebe & Just, 2019 - PMID 31447385)

 The Dose Question: Why High Doses Backfire